 There's a lot going on "Out In NWRA Country"!

-Arkansas Valley Conduit Groundbreaking
+Arkansas Valley Conduit Update

 The Bureau of Reclamation and its state and local partners held a groundbreaking ceremony in Pueblo, Colorado on April 28 for the Arkansas Valley Conduit.

-NWRA Holds 2023 Policy Conference
+NWRA 2023 Policy Conference Highlights

 More than one hundred participants attended the NWRA Policy Conference in Washington, DC April 17–19 to hear from policy experts and meet with federal officials on topics important to the water community.
 The event kicked-off with a welcome reception on the evening of April 17, followed by speaker sessions the following two mornings.
 Throughout the three days, NWRA members crisscrossed Washington, DC meeting with their congressional delegations, congressional committee staff, and federal agency officials.
 During the two speaker sessions topics including cybersecurity, the farm bill, food safety, appropriations, and infrastructure funding were discussed.
 Attendees also received updates on the latest activities and priorities at the Department of the Interior and the U.S. Army Corps of Engineers.
 We wish to thank everyone for making the trip to Washington and making the conference a huge success!
 Please be sure to mark your calendars for next year’s NWRA Policy Conference scheduled for April 8–10, 2024.